Motorcycle Stator Introduction

 - Red or Black/Red = Ignition AC supply

-Although the overall build quality of motorcycle stator coils varies between manufacturers.
-When sourcing a new motorcycle stator, it’s important to consider evaluating the following before diving straight in.
+Therefore, when sourcing a new stator, it’s important to consider evaluating the following before diving straight in:

 If the stator generates too much power the voltage regulator inside the regulator rectifier will overheat and fail.